 Social Enterprise Program

-Brisbane City Council has committed to supporting the development of new and emerging social enterprises with the Social Enterprise Program which will run from 2016-20.
+Brisbane City Council has committed $200,000 over four years into supporting the development of new and emerging social enterprises with the Social Enterprise Program which will run from 2016-20.

 Social enterprises are organisations that:

 - are led by an economic, social, cultural or environmental mission consistent with a public or community benefit

 - trade to fulfil their mission and derive a substantial portion of their income from trade